quim0/WFA-GPU/README.md

 For big alignments, setting a band (i.e. limiting the maximum and minimum diagonal of the wavefronts) with the `-B` argument can give significant speedups, at the expense of potentially loosing some accuracy in corner cases.

-## Examples

-Two examples are located into the `examples/` directory. `manual_example.c` shows how to set all the aligner parameter manually, while in `auto_example.c` there is code that gets all alignment parameters automatically.

 ## Troubleshooting